 Xarelto has sold like hotcakes because it is marketed to physicians and patients as a once-daily drug.
 This is a big deal.
 There is no question that Xarelto is administratively easier than other blood thinners.
 The dosing schedule is heralded by Bayer and J&J as superior to other blood thinners because of this ease of administration.

 Generally, many plaintiffs’ lawsuits allege that Xarelto is the worst in its class of new anticoagulants with respect to bleeding risk and thromboembolic stroke prevention when compared to traditional blood thinners like warfarin.
 Plaintiffs also allege that the dose of Xarelto currently marketed for atrial fibrillation is too high to meet the touted “once

 daily” benefit of the drug.
 This causes high plasma concentrations of Xarelto in everyone and in a broad spectrum of patients.
 This concern is more pronounced in older patients with poor renal function, exposing them to excessive bleeding risk.

 But the big issue with Xarelto is that using the drug without appropriate blood monitoring, dose adjustment, and twice a day dosing — the opposite of what the marketing suggests is safe — can cause major, life-threatening bleeding events.
 Physicians using Xarelto have to walk much more tightrope than the drug manufacturers are suggesting.
-They need a table to balance the dose so that the blood is thinned enough to reduce the risk of stroke, but not so thin that they increase the risk of a major bleeding episode.
+They need a table to balance the dose so that the blood is thinned enough to reduce the risk of a stroke, but not so thin that they increase the risk of a major bleeding episode.